cyberexpert345/cybersecurity-ai-blog/phishing-guide.md

-Article 2: What Is Phishing – And How to Spot It
+Article: What Is Phishing – And How to Spot It

 Phishing is one of the most common cyber threats – and anyone can fall victim to it.
 Fake emails, suspicious links, and urgent messages are all tricks used by cybercriminals to steal your data.